-- 1. Loading Disengaged: If the PosiGround senses that the PTO (or other suitable loading signal) is disengaged, it displays "d" (Disengaged) on the right side of the display, indicating that loading is disengaged.
-The warning horn will be off, and the shutdown will be disabled so that the truck engine will be allowed to run.
-The left side of the display will show the grounding connection, as described below. - 2.
-Loading Engaged: If the PosiGround senses that the PTO (or other suitable loading signal) is engaged, it displays "E"(Engaged) on the right side of the display, indicating that loading is engaged.
-It controls the horn and shutdown outputs in accordance with the grounding connection, as described below. - 3.
-Open Circuit: If the controller determines that there is no electrical connection between the ground sense line and ground, indicating that the truck is not grounded, it displays "IP" (OPen) on the left side of the display.
-If loading is engaged, the horn will sound for a set time, and then loading will be shut down. - 4.
-Short Circuit: If the controller determines that there is an electrical connection between the ground sense line and ground that does not go through the clamp module, indicating a short circuit between the grounding cables, it displays "5H" (SHort) on the left side of the display.
-If loading is engaged, the horn will sound for a set time, and then loading will be shut down.
+- 1. Loading Disengaged: If the controller senses that the PTO (or other suitable loading signal) is disengaged, it displays "d" (Disengaged) on the right side of the bottom display, indicating that loading is disengaged.
+The warning horn will be off, and the final alarm will be disabled so that the truck engine will be allowed to run.
+The left side of the bottom display will show the grounding connection, as described below. - Loading Engaged: If the controller senses that the PTO (or other suitable loading signal) is engaged, it displays "E"(Engaged) on the right side of the bottom display, indicating that loading is engaged.
+It controls the warning horn and final alarm outputs in accordance with the grounding connection, as described below. - 3.
+Open Circuit: If the controller determines that the ground resistance is greater than either 10 or 250 ohms (depending on the range selected), it designates this condition as an open circuit.
+This indicates that the truck is not grounded.
+The bottom display will show "IP" (Open) on the left side.
+If loading is engaged, the warning alarm will activate for a set time, and after that the final alarm will activate.

-- 5. Reversed Clamp Module: If the controller determines that there is an electrical connection between the ground sense line and ground, but that it is backwards, indicating that the clamp module is reversed or in the ground line, it displays "FL" (FLipped) on the left side of the display.
-If loading is engaged, the horn will sound for a set time, and then loading will be shut down. - 6.
-Proper Ground Connection: If the controller determines that there is an electrical connection between the ground sense line and ground, and that it is in the proper direction, indicating that the truck is properly grounded, it displays "Lu" (GOod) on the left side of the display.
-The horn will be off, and loading will be allowed.
+- 4. Short Circuit: If the controller determines that there is an electrical connection between the ground sense line and ground that does not go through the clamp module, indicating a short circuit between the grounding cables, it displays "5H" (SHort) on the left side of the bottom display.
+The top display will be blank.
+If loading is engaged, the warning alarm will activate for a set time, and after that the final alarm will activate. - 5.
+Reversed Clamp Module: If the controller determines that there is an electrical connection between the ground sense line and ground, but that it is backwards, indicating that the clamp module is reversed or in the ground line, it displays "rE" (Reversed) on the bottom display.
+The top display will be blank.
+If loading is engaged, the warning alarm will activate for a set time, and after that the final alarm will activate. - 6.
+Good Ground Connection: If the controller determines that the ground resistance is less than either 10 or 250 ohms (depending on the range selected), and there is not a short circuit or reversed clamp module, it designates this condition as a good ground (the truck is properly grounded).
+The bottom display will show "bū" (Good) on the left side.
+Both the warning alarm and the final alarm will be inactive.